WICG/display-locking/explainer-new.md

 `visibility: hidden` causes subtrees to not paint, but they still need style and layout, as the subtree takes up layout space and descendants may be `visibility: visible`.
 Second, there is no mechanism for user-agent features to cause subtrees to render.

 `contain: strict` allows the browser to automatically detect subtrees that are definitely offscreen, and therefore that don't need to be rendered.
 However, `contain:strict` is not flexible enough to allow for responsive design layouts that grow elements to fit their content.
+(To work around this, content could be marked as `contain:strict` when offscreen and then some other value when on-screen (this is similar to `rendersubtree`).)
 Second, `contain:strict` may or may not result in rendering work, depending on whether the browser detects the content is actually offscreen.
 Third, it does not support pre-rendering or user-agent features in cases when it is not actually rendered to the user in the current application view.

 <a name="foot-notes"></a>